philburk/pforth/README.md

     ./pforth_standalone

-OR to run using the dictionary file enter:
+OR, to run using the dictionary file, enter:

-    pforth
+    ./pforth

 Quick check of Forth: